+&lt;sup>9 See WNP Housing Background Paper para 5.4 (Table 4) and the Site Selection Report 2019, para 5.7 (Table 1), update to 2018.
+Note that the Weetwood Road permission has been reduced from 83 to 73 units in its final form.
-3.59 The policy also supports the provision of single dwellings in the outlying settlements which are identified separately in Policy 9 of the Neighbourhood Plan.

-3.60 All schemes of 10 dwellings or more are required to provide affordable housing as set out in paragraph 64 of the NPPF.
+- 3.59 The policy also supports the provision of a limited number of dwellings in the outlying settlements which are identified separately in Policy 8 of the Neighbourhood Plan. - 3.60 All schemes of 10 dwellings or more are required to provide affordable housing as set out in the NPPF.
 Where provided, affordable housing should be well-integrated into the development as a whole.
 The example of Fenton Grange, a scheme of 55 units completed in the mid-2010s, shows what can be achieved.
 It has a mix of houses for sale of different sizes, with some equity-share units, units let at affordable rents, and bungalows for older people.
-Affordable housing is defined as: housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers); and which complies with one or more of the definitions set out in Annex 2 of the NPPF (and in the glossary of this Plan).

-3.61 Both the specially commissioned Housing Needs Survey for Wooler Parish undertaken in late 2017 by Community Action Northumberland (CAN) and the Housing Needs Assessment undertaken by AECOM have identified a need for affordable housing in the Wooler area.

-3.62 The survey found that 56 households had a housing need that is not being met by their current situation.
+The definition of affordable housing is provided in NPPF and in the glossary of this Plan. - 3.61 Both the specially commissioned Housing Needs Survey for Wooler Parish undertaken in late 2017 by Community Action Northumberland (CAN) and the Housing Needs Assessment undertaken by AECOM have identified a need for affordable housing in the Wooler area. - 3.62 The survey found that 56 households had a housing need that is not being met by their current situation.
 Not all of those who have a housing need require affordable housing.
 Just over half of those who expressed a housing need were owner occupiers.
 Of the 56 people who had expressed a housing need, 37 people were 65 or over, suggesting a particular need for older people's housing.
-14 people were under the age of 25.

-3.63 With regard to affordability, 16 households would like a rented property from the local authority.
-15 households would like to rent from a housing association (although respondents could indicate multiple preferences).
-5 households were interested in shared ownership, and 3 households indicated an interest in buying a 'starter home'.

-3.64 There is a strong preference for smaller properties, both for rented and market housing.
+14 people were under the age of 25. - 3.63 With regard to affordability, 16 households would like a rented property from the local authority; 15 households would like to rent from a housing association (although respondents could indicate multiple preferences); 5 households were interested in shared ownership; and 3 households indicated an interest in buying a 'starter home'. - 3.64 There is a strong preference for smaller properties, both for rented and market housing.
 All owner-occupiers who responded wanted a 1 or 2 bedroom property, with a high percentage of households wishing to downsize, and find property more suitable for older people.
+In order to support young families, both those already in the area and who may move to the area, the Plan also seeks to enable the provision of further affordable and modestly priced 2 and 3 bed dwellings.

-Policy 5: Housing Development in the Plan Area
+Policy 4: Housing Development in the Plan Area

-In addition to those sites allocated for housing development in the Plan and, subject to criteria defined in other policies in the Plan, new small-scale housing development will be supported in the following locations:
+In addition to those sites allocated for housing development in the Plan, and subject to criteria defined in other policies in the Plan, new housing development will be supported as follows:

-- a) on brownfield and infill sites within the built-up area of Wooler Town; - b) on the built-up edge of the settlement where the site is accessible and well-related to existing residential development, providing it complies with Policy 21 which refers to the sensitive settlement edges; - c) in the outlying settlements identified in Policy 9; and - d) through conversion and subdivision of existing buildings.
+- a) on brownfield and infill sites within the built-up area of Wooler Town; - small-scale schemes of up to 9 dwellings on the built-up edge of Wooler Town where the site is accessible and well-related to existing residential development, providing it complies with Policy 19 which refers to the sensitive settlement edges; - c) a limited number of dwellings in the outlying settlements identified in Policy 8; and - d) through conversion and subdivision of existing buildings.

-A minimum of 15% affordable housing will be sought on-site for schemes of 10 dwellings or more.
-Where there is robust and up to date evidence of a local affordable housing need, a higher provision of affordable housing will be sought.
+15% affordable housing will be sought on-site for schemes of 10 dwellings or more.